object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 The most straightforward way to create a venv is on the terminal command line, not from within Python itself.
 This is accomplished using Python's :mod:`venv` package.
-For example, to create a venv called `my_venv` on Windows, you would type:
+The venv has to be given a name.
+You will want this to be short, but distinctive enough that you know which venv you are using.
+For example, to create a venv called `PoP_venv` on Windows, you would type:

 .. code-block:: console

-    > py -m venv my_venv
+    > py -m venv PoP_venv

 while on Mac or Linux you would type:

 .. code-block:: console

-    $ python3 -m venv my_venv
+    $ python3 -m venv PoP_venv

 Don't forget that the `>` or `$` stands for the command prompt: you don't type it.
-This command will create the folder `my_venv` and various subfolders containing things like the Python program itself and space for any packages which you install in the venv.
-If there was already a file or folder called `my_venv` in the current folder then you'll get an error, so make sure you choose a new name.
+This command will create the folder `PoP_venv` and various subfolders containing things like the Python program itself and space for any packages which you install in the venv.
+If there was already a file or folder called `PoP_venv` in the current folder then you'll get an error, so make sure you choose a new name.

 .. note::